Catholic vs. Protestant Ten Commandments: A Deeper Look at Interpretations and Practices

 Areas of Agreement: The Core Principles

 Despite theological variations, both Catholics and Protestants generally agree on the moral essence of the Ten Commandments.
-For instance, both denominations condemn murder, adultery, theft, and bearing false witness.
+Plus, for instance, both denominations condemn murder, adultery, theft, and bearing false witness.
 The prohibition against idolatry – rejecting false gods and placing ultimate allegiance in God alone – is universally upheld.
 The commandment to honor one's parents, though interpreted differently in practical application, represents a shared value of filial respect and obedience.

 Areas of Divergence: Interpretations and Applications